u4507075/icd_10/README.md

 All identification data such as name, surname, address, national identification, hospital number will be removed according to patient privacy.
 Data from the five resources were pre-processed and transformed to numeric type and stored in several datasets.
 TXN was used as a key to link between datasets.
 Each dataset contains TXN, input features, and ICD-10 (as a target label.
 All data were decoded to **tis-620** in order to read Thai language.
 Data in Thai were not used as input features but could be used for human validation step.

 #### Registration data
-1. save_admit_data(): to read and decode the data including TXN, sex, age, weight, pluse rate, respiratory rate, body temperature, blood pressure, ABO blood group, Rh blood group, room that the patient admitted, and the last room when the patient was discharged, and ICD-10.
+1. save_admit_data(): Read and decode the data including TXN, sex, age, weight, pluse rate, respiratory rate, body temperature, blood pressure, ABO blood group, Rh blood group, room that the patient admitted, and the last room when the patient was discharged, and ICD-10.

 | Features | Mapping criteria |
 | :--- | :--- |